cloud-gov/cg-site/_pages/support-packages.md

           </li>
           <li class="font-serif-lg">
             <h3>
-              If an agency does not use all the allocated support hours, would they be able to reduce paid support hours for future years?
+              If an agency does not use all the allocated support hours, can they reduce paid support hours for future years?
             </h3>
             <p class="font-body-md">
               Yes, we see support hours as a good way for an agency to get started with the platform.
 Once your team is comfortable with the platform, you should reduce the number of paid support hours.